• Skip to primary navigation

 How to Build:

-• Pin 1 connects to ground.
+• Next, connect pin 1 of IC to ground.

 Circuit Functions:

-555 IC work by charge and discharge of 100µF capacitor C1 and 47k resistor R1.
+Firstly, 555 IC work by charge and discharge of 100µF capacitor C1 and 47k resistor R1.

-When capacitor charge and discharge slow it make voltage at transistor base go up and down slow like an soft ON/OFF switch.
+After that, when capacitor charge and discharge slow it make voltage at transistor base go up and down slow like an soft ON/OFF switch.

 Formulas and Calculations: